anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-07.md

 ## 1. Security setup

 In order to run Data Profiling and Auto Data Quality, we have to grant ourselves the requisite roles to allow access to all columns; This means, we need column level access, same as the Yellow and Green Taxi users.
+Dataplex has a service account, and the same needs the read privileges as well, as well as the User Managed Service Account used in Terraform provisioning of the Dataproc cluster.

 ## 1.1.
 Querying the BigLake table from the BigQuery UI